pranav-P92/AWS-SAA/README.md

 ### **Lambda container image**

-It is a package format that allows developers to deploy their AWS Lambda function code and dependencies using standard container tooling like [Docker](https://www.docker.com/), in addition to the traditional ZIP archive method
+It is a package format that allows developers to deploy their AWS Lambda function code and dependencies using standard container tooling like [Docker](https://www.docker.com/), in addition to the traditional ZIP archive method.

 ### Cloud Front Functions